h2oai/h2o-3/h2o-docs/src/product/grid-search.rst

 Launch the grid search by specifying:

--  the common model hyperparameters (parameter values which will be common across all models in the search)
+-  the common model hyperparameters (parameter values that will be common across all models in the search)
 -  the search hyperparameters (a map ``<parameterName, listOfValues>`` that defines the parameter spaces to traverse)